zitadel/zitadel/docs/docs/guides/manage/customize/user-schema.md

 Let's create the first very simple schema `user`, which defines a `givenName` and `familyName` for a user and allows them to authenticate with username and password.

-We can do so by calling the [user schema endpoint](/docs/apis/resources/user_schema_service_v3/user-schema-service-create-user-schema) with the following data.
+We can do so by calling the [create user schema endpoint](/docs/apis/resources/user_schema_service_v3/user-schema-service-create-user-schema) with the following data.
 Make sure to provide an access_token with an IAM_OWNER role.

 ```bash